AndrewJBateman/pern-stack-todo/README.md

 * Change to `/client` directory
 * Install dependencies using `npm i`.
 (I have not tried this method and cannot be sure it will work)
-* Alternatively - and better - create new React project using `npx create-react-app my-app`
 * run `npm start`.
 Frontend will open at `http://localhost:3000/`

 ## :computer: Code Examples - Backend